To Rome with love: Off the beaten path

 Up here you can really appreciate the design and layout of this very elegant and important square which was originally the northern gateway to the city.
 You'll see from the images above the two almost identical Baroque churches designed by Carlo Rainaldi which were placed on either side of one of the main entry points where the Via del Corso, the Via di Ripetta and the Via Babuino come together.
 The centre of the square is marked by an ancient Egyptian obelisk which was moved from the Circo Massimo in the 16th century.

 While you're in the vicinity you have to make a stop-off at the church of Santa Maria del Popolo to the right of the city gate to see the two Caravaggios in the Cerasi Chapel.
-It was closed this time but we were lucky enough to view them on our last trip.
-They are monumental paintings, The Conversion of St Paul and the Crucifixion of St Peter, and I think two of the greatest examples of the power of his work.
-As you can expect, the paintings capture moments of high drama, intensified by his use of dramatic lighting and the figures appear to be falling beyond the picture plane into our space.
+The Conversion of St Paul and the Crucifixion of St Peter are monumental paintings, and I think two of the greatest examples of the power of his work.
+They capture moments of high drama, intensified by his use of dramatic lighting and the figures appear to be falling beyond the picture plane into our space.
 They are astonishing.
 You will find them in one of the side chapels to the left of the altar but they are in darkness with the chapel illuminated only when you insert the required €2.
 I can assure you: it's worth it.

 Getting there: Metro: Flaminio